Departures available in 2017:

 -End of services-

--Round-trip international flights Canada / Hanoi and Saigon / Canada with Qatar Airways (or similar).
+-International flights Canada / Hanoi & Saigon / Canada with good itineraries.

 -Internal flights between Danang / Saigon.
 (Transfers included)